Strategy and Funding

 - Microscopic and spatial imaging of nucleic acid profiles of cells in tissues

-- Computational data analysis.
+- Computational analysis of the data volumes generated.

 We strongly champion open release of data, including resources, protocols, materials and publications we produce.